Nikitajain121/pratham_chatbot/README.md

 # pratham_chatbot

 1. Initially we scrape main page using websrapper.py.
+   1.1 Utilized "requests" library to send HTTP requests.
+   1.2 Converted HTML content to plain text using "html2text".
+   1.3 Used regex "re" to extract necessary links for further scraping.
-2. Save the output in output.txt
+3. Save the output in output.txt
-3. Now scrape links from output.txt which contain text data like html pages with text and pdf .
+4. Now scrape links from output.txt which contain text data like html pages with text and pdf .
-4. Store all of them in text format in data folder ignoring jpg and other files which can cause gibberish content.
+5. Store all of them in text format in data folder ignoring jpg and other files which can cause gibberish content.
-5. Move output.txt to to data folder.
+6. Move output.txt to to data folder.

 # Developing model and frontend
 I. have earlier made chatbot using RASA, LlamaIndex , Langchain .
 But this time used botpress over other frameworks because of--